 OSK offers teaching for PhD students on three levels:

-- Master classes for PhD and RMA students.
+- Winter and Summer Schools for PhD and RMA students.

 - Specialized meetings organized by the six OSK sections.